maduhu/Documentation/DFSP/BulkPayments.md

 - Client Name
 - Amount

-**Note:** Currently we do not have nationalID in the system, that's why we didn't put it in the file format
+**Note** Currently we do not have nationalID in the system, that's why we didn't put it in the file format

 **Question:** Are we going to allow sending funds by recipient address?
 Currently in the system identification of the recipient is done only by user number?

-## 2. Maker/Checker
+## Maker/Checker

 There should be a maker/checker concept implemented for bulk payments.
 Maker and Checker will be roles that can be assigned to different users.
 Maker role is going to upload the file with the bulk payments and checker role is going the bulk payment.